rakhimov/scram/doc/description.rst

 Command-line Usage
 ==================

-The user supplies a configuration file, input files, and analysis configurations via command-line.
+The user supplies a project file, input files, and analysis configurations via command-line.
 Various types of analyses can be performed on the model, for example, fault tree, event tree, uncertainty.